Public Lands (retailer): History

 In October 2019, the Utah based company Sportsman's Warehouse acquired eight Field & Stream stores.
 In March 2020, the company acquired two additional stores.

-In 2021, the original Field & Stream store in Cranberry Township was replaced by Dick's newest concept called Public Lands, which is similar to Field & Stream in concept but places emphasis on local conservation efforts.
+In 2021, the original Field & Stream store in Cranberry Township was replaced by Dick's newest concept called Public Lands, which is similar to Field & Stream in concept but placed emphasis on local conservation efforts.
+Additional Public Lands locations were located in Melville, New York; Framingham, Massachusetts; Columbus, Ohio; Charlottesville, Virginia; Kennesaw, Georgia; Woodbury, Minnesota; and Medford, Oregon.
+However, by October 2024, it was reported that Dicks planned to close many of the Public Lands locations, with many of them being converted to Dicks House of Sport or Dicks Sporting Goods locations.

 In 2024, Dick's Sporting Goods sold the rights to Field & Stream name on retail to Field & Stream magazine.
+As of December 2025, three Public Lands locations remain.